15r10nk/lazy-imports-lite/README.md

 ## Usage

 - add `lazy-imports-lite` to your project dependencies.
-- add lazy-imports-lite-enabled to the keywords of your project.
+- add lazy-imports-lite-enabled to the keywords of your `pyproject.toml`.
   ```
-    #pyproject.toml
     [project]
     keywords=["lazy-imports-lite-enabled"]
   ```